rezonant/rezolve/README.md

 gradlew setupDecompWorkspace
 ```

+Install Gradle Buildship in Eclipse via Help -> Install New Software.
-You can now `Import` the folder as an `Existing Project` within Eclipse.
+You can now `Import` the folder as a `Gradle Project` within Eclipse.

-To build the mod and run it within Minecraft:
+To build the mod and run it within Minecraft use the `runClient` Gradle task via command line or within Eclipse:
 ```
 gradlew runClient
 ```